-Infrastructure projects may involve the construction of a new building or the development of new space in an existing building (e.g. new floors, reconfiguration of existing space) only when new space is essential to house and use the eligible infrastructure requested in the proposal.
+Infrastructure projects may involve the construction of a new building or the development of new space in an existing building (e.g. new floors, reconfiguration of existing space) when space is essential to house and use the infrastructure or to conduct the research activities described in the proposal.
+This includes purpose-built collaborative space essential for the proposed research and primarily used for research activities.
 Instalments for the equipment to be located in the constructed or renovated space will be paid only once the space is ready to house the equipment.
 Where there is an option to either renovate an existing building or construct a new building, the most cost-effective option must be chosen.

-- Direct construction or renovation costs, soft costs (e.g. site development and planning, architectural, design and other services, permits, insurance) and contingency costs (i.e. amount budgeted for unforeseen expenses; not to exceed 10 percent of the construction costs) for: - space to house the infrastructure (e.g. laboratories, animal facilities, computer rooms, greenhouses); - space to use the infrastructure or conduct research (e.g. workstations, storage areas, technicians' offices, interview rooms); - additional space to house and use other eligible infrastructure (i.e. not part of the current proposal) that is essential for the use of the requested infrastructure.
-The primary justification for any constructed or renovated space must be the housing and use of the requested infrastructure; and, - essential (i.e. as required by building codes) common elements (e.g. custodial areas, circulation areas, stairways, elevator shafts, mechanical and utility areas, space occupied by structural features, such as fire walls). - Costs related to the essential modification of the space immediately adjacent to the CFI-eligible constructed or renovated space that are a direct result of the construction or renovation of the eligible space
+- Direct construction or renovation costs, soft costs (e.g. site development and planning, architectural, design and other services, permits, insurance) and contingency costs (i.e. amount budgeted for unforeseen expenses; not to exceed 10 percent of the construction costs) for: - space to house the infrastructure (e.g. laboratories, animal facilities, computer rooms, greenhouses); - space to use the infrastructure or conduct research (e.g. workstations, storage areas, technicians' offices, interview rooms, collaborative spaces); - additional space to house and use other eligible infrastructure (i.e. not part of the current proposal) that is essential for the proposed research activities; and, - essential (i.e. as required by building codes) common elements (e.g. custodial areas, circulation areas, stairways, elevator shafts, mechanical and utility areas, space occupied by structural features, such as fire walls). - Costs related to the essential modification of the space immediately adjacent to the CFI-eligible constructed or renovated space that are a direct result of the construction or renovation of the eligible space